upstairs-at-erics/infisical-conf/README.md

 ```

 ### Cache Operations
-Here is an example of the methods that can be used to manipulate the cache - assumes Infisicalmanager has been instantiated.
+Methods to manipulate the cache - assumes Infisicalmanager has been instantiated.

 ``` python
 # Clear / Drop the whole cache